kristrev/multihomed-routing/README.md

 ### ifupdown and hotplug

-ifupdown does not deal very well with hotplugging. ifup is easy, you would for example have a tool which listens for USB connect events and does ifup or a udev rule. ifdown, on the other hand, is harder.
+ifupdown does not deal very well with hotplugging. ifup is easy to solve, you for example have a tool which listens for USB connect events and does ifup or a udev rule. ifdown, on the other hand, is harder.
 If you try to do ifdown on a non-existent interface, you will just be told that ifdown will ignore the